-Even though abortion is a decision which millions of women have chosen, your personal abortion experience is unique.
+Even though abortion is a decision that millions of women have chosen, your personal abortion experience is unique.

-After abortion feelings and emotions are perfectly normal.
-Making sure you have proper after abortion care is important to the process as well.
-So, whether your decision to have an abortion was difficult or clear from the start, you may be wondering what to expect emotionally and physically.
+After your abortion, different feelings are perfectly normal.
+Making sure you have proper after abortion care is important.
+Whether your decision to have an abortion was difficult or clear from the start, you may be wondering what to expect emotionally and physically.

-Over the years, our team has listened to women discuss a variety of feelings and concerns about their feelings after an abortion.
-Because we are experts in this type of procedure and are familiar with the emotions involved in making this choice, we can offer many ideas and suggestions on how to feel at peace with your abortion decision.
+Over the years, our team has listened to women discuss a variety of feelings and concerns.
+Because we are experts and are familiar with the emotions involved, we can offer many suggestions on how to feel at peace with your abortion decision.
 We’ve helped many women move forward with new ways of thinking.
 We are proud to be a source of comfort and information to our patients, both in our offices and on our web site.
 Please take a moment to view our very special video, Every Day, Good Women Choose Abortion.

 “We understand that a decision can be right… and still be sad.
 You can be relieved that you are not pregnant now and feel sad about it at the same time.
 This is normal.
 Don’t confuse ‘sad’ with ‘bad.’
 Trust your ability to know what is right.”